khannasarthak/khannasarthak.github.io/about.md

 4. **Head of Technology** at Technology and Gaming Club ([TAG](https://www.facebook.com/tagvitu){:target="_blank"}) , *VIT Vellore (2014 -2015)*

-   * One of the founding memebers of the student club,
+   * One of the founding members of the student club.
-   * Mentored junior and worked with fellow members to create projects and deliver talks and seminars on technical topics ( Game Developemtn, Web development, Wordpress, Python to name a few).
+   * Mentored juniors and worked with fellow members to create projects, deliver talks and seminars on various topics like Game Development, Web development and Python to name a few.
-   * Organised one of the biggest gaming tournaments in the college - Game A Thon.
+   * Organised one of the biggest college gaming tournaments in the country - Game A Thon, during the college festival.

 ---
 ## Accomplishments